-Another great way to keep track of your accounts and manage your cards when you’re away from home is through NAB Internet Banking.2,4
+Another great way to keep track of your accounts and manage your cards when you’re away from home is through NAB Internet Banking.

-If you’re not already set up, how is a good time to register.
-If you've already registered, here are a few things you might want to do in Internet Banking before taking off:
+If you’re not already set up, now is a good time to register, opens in new window.
+If you've already registered, here are a few things you might want to do in internet banking before taking off.

 Safe internet banking

-To keep your online accounts safe, try not use public computers to access NAB Internet Banking.2 If you do have to use a public computer for your banking, make sure you:
+To keep your online accounts safe, try not use public computers to access NAB Internet Banking.
+If you do have to use a public computer for your banking, make sure you: